vgurianov/srt/docs/experiment1.md

 $$
 It is column *err%*.

-This result is depictid on Fig.1
+This result is depicted in Fig.1.
+Blue "+" is result of measurement.
+The green line is analytical value.

 ![Fig1](Fig3-1-1.png)